RustemCoder/simple-calculator/README.md

 # Simple Calculator

 This is a simple calculator which allows you to plus , substract , multiply , divide, reset input field , reset result.
-The app was built utilizing React , html , css.
+The app was built utilizing <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript" target="_blank" rel="noreferrer"> , html , css.

 ## Installation